j-piasecki/react-native-gesture-handler/docs/docs/api2/pan-gesture.md

 sidebar_label: Pan gesture
 ---

+import BaseEventData from './base-gesture-event-data.md';
+import BaseEventConfig from './base-gesture-config.md';
+import BaseEventCallbacks from './base-gesture-callbacks.md';
+import BaseContinousEventCallbacks from './base-continous-gesture-callbacks.md';

 A continuous gesture that can recognize a panning (dragging) gesture and track its movement.

 The gesture [activates](../state.md#active) when a finger is placed on the screen and moved some initial distance.